 - Thank goodness that I live in a place that I can spend money at a dentist that can fix my problem!
-This is something that was have caused me to lose a tooth if I lived in a different age or place, or possibly my life.
-Luckily, after a few hours and (actually pretty painful) simple procedure my problem is cured.
-A few hours of pain
+This is something that would have caused me to lose a tooth if I lived in a different age or place.
+Luckily, after a few hours and (actually pretty painful) simple procedure, my problem is cured.
+A few hours of pain and that is it.

 - I have the money to pay for this.
-After, all what is an emergency fund for if not for an emergency?
-Yes, it is annoying to have to empty out your emergency fund account, yes, it is depressing to have to “rebuild” the account in the next few month, yes, it is frustrating that I may have to push off my new computer purchase for a while so that I can double-down on putting money into my emergency fund, BUT I was able to pay the entire dental bill on the spot.
+After all, that is an emergency fund for if not for an emergency?
+Yes, it is annoying to have to empty your emergency fund account.
+It is depressing to have to “rebuild” the account in the next few months.
+Yes, it is frustrating that I may have to push off my new computer purchase for a while to double down on putting money into my emergency fund, BUT I was able to pay the entire dental bill on the spot.

-- Obviously I wasn’t meant to have this money- but isn’t it great that I had the money to lose in the first place?
-I am grateful that This dental escapade does not mean another bill that I will have to pay over months.
+- Obviously, I wasn’t meant to have this money- but isn’t it great that I had the money to lose in the first place?
+I am grateful that this dental escapade does not mean another bill I will have to pay over months.
 It doesn’t mean that I have to pay down a credit card balance (with interest!) over the next few months.
-It doesn’t mean that I have to decide which bill I will pay next month.
-It doesn’t mean I can’t buy anything that I need to buy.
-I am grateful that I was able to have the money to pay the dentist right away.
+I’m lucky enough that I don’t need to decide which bill I will pay next month.
+I can still buy the things that I need to buy.
+Thankfully, I was able to have the money to pay the dentist right away.
 I am grateful that I have this emergency fund to use for emergencies instead of having an event derail my financial plan for a while.
 And that is why it is SO important to have these savings put in the appropriate place- because while we cannot prevent emergencies from happening, we CAN make sure that the small emergencies don’t ruin us.